Philip B. Duffy

 Sherri Goodman is an executive, lawyer, former defense official and Senate Armed Services Committee staff professional.
 She is currently a Senior Fellow at the Woodrow Wilson International Center for Scholars and at CNA.
 Most recently, she served as the President and CEO of the Consortium for Ocean Leadership, which manages federally funded science and technology programs and whose members are the nation’s leading ocean science research institutions.
 Goodman previously served as Senior Vice President, General Counsel and Corporate Secretary of CNA, a research organization for national security leaders and public sector organizations.
 She is the founder and Executive Director of the CNA Military Advisory Board, whose landmark reports include National Security and the Threat of Climate Change (2007), Powering America’s Economy: Energy Innovation at the Crossroads of National Security Challenges (2010), National Security and the Accelerating Risks of Climate Change (2014),and Advanced Energy and US National Security (2017) among others.
 Goodman served as the first Deputy Undersecretary of Defense (Environmental Security), responsible for global environmental, energy efficiency, safety and occupational health programs and policies of the Department of Defense.
 She served on the staff of the Senate Armed Services Committee, where she was responsible for oversight of the Department of Energy’s nuclear weapons complex, including the national laboratories and the defense environmental management program.
 Goodman is a member of the Secretary of State’s International Security Advisory Board, for which she co-chaired a report on Arctic Security.
 She serves on the boards of the Atlantic Council, the Adrienne Arsht Resilience Center, the Center for Climate and Security, the Joint Ocean Leadership Initiative, the Marshall Legacy Institute, the University Cooperation for Atmospheric Research (UCAR), and the US Water Partnership.
 She is a life member of the Council on Foreign Relations (CFR) and a member of the CFR Arctic Task Force.
 She has served as a Trustee of the Woods Hole Oceanographic Institution and on the Committee on Conscience of the U.S. Holocaust Memorial Museum.
 Sherri is a graduate of Amherst College; she holds degrees from Harvard Law School and Harvard's Kennedy School of Government.

-Dr. Nancy B. Grimm studies the interaction of climate variation and change, human activities, and ecosystems.
+Dr. Nancy B. Grimm is Virginia M. Ullman Professor of Ecology at Arizona State University.
+She studies the interaction of climate variation and change, human activities, and ecosystems.
 Her long-term research focuses on how disturbances (such as flooding or drying) affect the structure and processes of desert streams, how chemical elements move through and cycle within both desert streams and cities, and how storm water infrastructure affects water and material movement across an urban landscape.
-Grimm is the director of the Central Arizona-Phoenix LTER program -- an interdisciplinary study by ecologists, engineers, physical and social scientists.
-She was President and is a fellow of the Ecological Society of America (ESA), is a fellow of the American Association for the Advancement of Science, and lead author for the National Climate Assessment.
+Grimm was the founding director of the Central Arizona-Phoenix LTER program -- an interdisciplinary study by ecologists, engineers, physical and social scientists, and currently co-directs the Urban Resilience to Extremes Sustainability Research Network.
+In the latter capacity, she works to help cities develop future visions and strategies to increase resilience in the face of extreme events.
+She was President and is a fellow of the Ecological Society of America (ESA), is a fellow of the American Association for the Advancement of Science and the American Geophysical Union, and was lead author for the Third National Climate Assessment.